 The 9 best things to do in Havana Cuba?
 Tough to narrow it down but we’ll try!
 Havana is the oldest Spanish colonial city in Latin America and possibly its most vibrant.
 As such it offers the visitor an enormous variety in the way of things to do.
 With a wealth of architectural history to its rooftop bars and colourful street life, there’s never a dull moment in this city.

-So to get you started we’ve compiled a list of 9 of our favourite activities for you.
+So to get you started we’ve compiled a list of 9 of the best activities for you to do in the city.
 We’re sure you’ll find your own little piece of Havana!

 Dine at a Paladar, You’re Actually in Someones Home!

-While independent restaurants, known as paladars in Cuba, might be taken for granted in your own country.
-But after 60 years of communist rule Cuba, they still remain something of a novelty, only being legally permitted to operate since the late 1990s.
-But now can visitors to the island can enjoy freshly prepared and authentically made meals created by everyday Cubans themselves.
-This will open up a new window for you into Cuban culture and customs plus you get to try authentic Cuban dishes.
+After 60 years of communist rule Cuba, paladares, a restaurant in someone’s home still remain something of a novelty.
+Theye were only legally permitted to operate since the late 1990s.
+But now can visitors to Cuba can enjoy freshly prepared and authentic home made meals easily.
+This will open up a new window for you into Cuban culture and customs plus you allow you taste authentic Cuban dishes.

 As well as Cuban favourites such as ropa vieja (pulled beef steak), there are generally pizzas and burgers on offer too.
 Though your main problem will probably be deciding which fantastic paladar to choose!